ndevenish/Blender_ioEDM/EDM_Specification.md

 However, the vertex data itself has four entries for it's 'position' field - and the fourth entry definitely refers to the index in this `PARENTDATA.parents` array.
-Thus, having range information here would appear to be redundant - it is possibly used to allow multiple animations to be applied to the same set of vertex data (with a single parent, for example, it would be impossible to animate both position and visibility).
+Thus, having range information here would appear to be redundant.

 This layout is required because, for efficiency reasons; many separate objects with identical materials are often merged into a single `RenderNode`, and the associated data used for separation.

+This structure also appears to be related to the index count of `model::RNControlNode`.
+In particular: there appears to be one `RNControlNode` in the index for each *additional* parent data entry - that is, the sum of `model::RNControlNode` = `PARENTDATA.count - 1` for every `model::RenderNode` in the .edm file.

+This link was derived by observing numeric correlation and testing the hypothesis on every existing .edm file.
+It appears to be correct.

 Let's move away from this unhappy state of affairs and examine the vertex
 data: